In autumn 2018, a new law on land rights was passed in Liberia, strengthening the rights of people in rural areas to access and use land.

 Network Movement for Justice and Development (NMJD), Sierra Leone

 Since 2018, the “Land for Life” initiative has been supported by a consortium of six experienced civil society organizations that work on issues such as land use, justice, the right to food, and conflict resolution.
 The lead partner is the Network Movement for Justice and Development (NMJD), a human rights-oriented civil society organization for advocacy and development.

 Confédération Paysanne du Faso (CPF), Burkina Faso

 The Confédération Paysanne du Faso, founded in 2002, is a non-denominational and non-partisan confederation which represents 15 member organizations.
 The CPF works to secure the land rights of small-scale farmers.

 Forum for Social Studies (FSS), Ethiopia

 Founded in 1998 by a group of scientists and activists, the Forum for Social Studies is a non-governmental, non-profit institution that carries out political research and promotes informed public debate on a wide range of development issues.
 Since the FSS was founded, the political economy of geographical/agricultural science has been one of the focuses of its program for research and dialogue.

 Rights & Rice Foundation, Liberia

-The Rights & Rice Foundation is a non-governmental organisation that aims to promote social justice and strengthen community.
+The Rights & Rice Foundation is a non-governmental organization that aims to promote social justice and strengthen community.
 The RRF works in the field of governance, including the governance of land and natural resources.
-It is one of the organisers of the national CSO working group for land rights reform in Liberia, a coalition of more than 18 civil society organisations (CSOs).
+It is one of the organizers of the national CSO working group for land rights reform in Liberia, a coalition of more than 18 civil society organizations (CSOs).